 Tragedy strikes every day.
-While it may not be happening directly to us, breaking news and trending headlines can bring any given event a little too close to home, especially for young ones.
-Whether it’s a devastating earthquake destroying cities, a sudden shock like the tragic passing of NBA legend Kobe Bryant and daughter Gianna, or protests against police violence one thing is very important for adults: Knowing how to talk to a child about tragedy.
+While it may not be happening directly to us, breaking news and trending headlines can bring any given event a little too close to home.
+Whether it’s violent protests in our nation’s capitol, devastating fires, a sudden shock like the passing of NBA legend Kobe Bryant and daughter Gianna, or protests against police violence one thing is very important for adults: Knowing how to talk to a child about tragedy.

 “We watch [images of events] and it creates fear and reduces our empathy, which is why with today’s age, in a digital child, we can turn our TVs off, but they’re still watching it come in live on their cell phones,” Dr. Michele Borba, educational psychologist and author, tells Parentology.